Here is a summary of significant events regarding the life and music of Art Farmer:

 1939: Art’s initial instruments: piano, violin (Mr. Reynolds – WPA teacher).

-1941: attends George Washington Carver High School, 415 East Grant St., now an African American Museum; plays sousaphone in the Marching Band (one of Father Emmett McLoughlin’s projects in Phoenix), and then trumpet; forms a dance band with his high school friends.
+1941: attends George Washington Carver High School, 415 East Grant St., now an African American Museum and Cultural Center; plays sousaphone in the Marching Band (one of Father Emmett McLoughlin’s projects in Phoenix), and then trumpet; forms a dance band with his high school friends.

 Art hears jazz bands over the radio, Ellington, etc.; sees Jimmy Lunceford band at the Riverside Ballroom in Phoenix: “When I heard the sound of that trumpet section, that changed my life.”
 Trumpeter Harry James becomes one of Art’s favorites.